Reforming U.S. Preferential Trade Agreements

-Trade Agreements and the Land: Investment Agreements and Their Potential Impacts on Land Governance, Rachel Thrasher, Dario Bevilaqua, and Jeronim Capaldo, GDAE Background Paper, October 14, 2015.
+Trade Agreements and the Land: Investment Agreements and Their Potential Impacts on Land Governance, Rachel Thrasher, Dario Bevilacqua, and Jeronim Capaldo, GDAE Background Paper, October 14, 2015.

 The Clash of Globalizations: Essays on the Political Economy of Trade and Development Policy, Kevin P. Gallagher, Anthem Press, July 2013